yiyichanmyae/pytorch/README.md

 [lightning_cnn.ipynb](lightning_cnn.ipynb)
 - Fundamental principles for building neural networks with convolutional components
-- How to use PyTorch Lightning's training framework via a CLI
+- How to use `PyTorch Lightning`'s training framework via a CLI